 Locus of control

 People who operate from an internal locus of control regularly look at themselves for ways they improve.
 On the other hand, individuals operating from an external locus of control tend to steer clear of looking at themselves for answers, instead placing blame or fault on other people, things, and conditions.
-As you might imagine, developing an internal locus of control is almost always healthier than pointing outward at others, as an internal locus of control leads to greater focus, motivation, and creativity.
-If you regularly blame the world around you, it’s unlikely you will ever develop enough energy and focus to actually try and change your situation.
+As you might imagine, developing an internal locus of control is almost always healthier than pointing helplessly outward at others.
+If you regularly blame the world around you, it’s unlikely you will ever develop enough energy, focus, and motivation to actually try and change your situation.

 Look in the mirror

 When you think about the goals you have for yourself, or the hurdles in life you want to overcome, where do you look?
 If you choose to look in the mirror, try asking the following questions:

 - What do I need to do to improve?

 - What people and/or resources do I need to seek?